 The feeling of having a family’s support is a very empowering feeling for every dwelling member.

-There are many factors that are important for the family to be aware of, in order to provide a safe and secure home for the members in the family.
+There are many factors that are important for the family to be aware of, in order to provide a safe and secure home for the members of the family.

 An empowered family system of empowered parents means the parent or parents are well aware of their responsibilities towards the child and takes care of them, with or without help from external agencies.